CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language of the web

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Git lets developers see the entire timeline of their changes, decisions, and progression of any project in one place

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You make a copy of original to work on it yourself

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+Make a copy from remote to local

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+A process where a developer is ready to merge their code with main branch

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+git log command displays all of the commits in a repository's history

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+It means that we have updated the changes we have made locally to the remote

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+GitHub is a platform and cloud-based service for software development and version control using Git

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+It means that we are ready to update our code with the changes we have made

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+VSCode

 ## Question 17